Financial Times Most Innovative North American Law Firms

 Filling the Talent Pipeline

-- Charitable Giving: Weil sponsors over two dozen non-profit organizations from diversity-oriented bar associations to law related organizations and conferences.
+- Charitable Giving: Weil sponsors over two dozen non-profit organizations from diversity-oriented bar associations to law related nonprofit organizations and conferences.

 - In 2019, the Firm launched the Weil Legal Innovators Program which engages incoming law students in addressing some of the most pressing social and legal challenges in our communities today.
 Weil Legal Innovators is comprised of a cohort of up to 10 incoming law school students who planning to attend one of our five WLI Law School Partners.
 Innovators defer their first year of law school to work at one of WLI’s 20+ partner nonprofit organizations, executing a strategic initiative designed to leverage their business acumen and commitment to public service, while amplifying the impact of the nonprofits and their important missions.

 Diversity sponsored mentoring circles offer addition access to partners as advisors and role models, foster peer mentoring and provide a forum to discuss diversity topics.
 Women@Weil has over 20 active mentoring circles which include one female partner and one male partner and groups of male and female associates to discuss career development, work-life and diversity topics.
 Female associates have the option to participate in women-only circles and starting in 2019, LGBTQ+ associates have the option to participate in a Pride circle.
 Associate of color mentoring circles include one white partner and one partner of color with associates of color across departments and levels.

 Weil focuses on intersectionality of gender, race, sexual orientation, and other diversity demographics through affinity group partnerships.